ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 How ADHD is Diagnosed in Children

-ADHD is diagnosed based on a detailed behavioral assessment rather than a single medical test.
-Doctors look for a consistent pattern of symptoms that affect a child’s daily functioning across multiple settings.
+ADHD is diagnosed through a detailed clinical evaluation rather than a single medical test.
+Doctors assess whether symptoms form a consistent pattern that affects daily functioning across different environments.

-According to the DSM‑5 diagnostic criteria, ADHD symptoms of inattention and/or hyperactivity‑impulsivity must persist for at least 6 months, be clearly inappropriate for the child’s developmental level, and several symptoms must have been present before age 12.
+According to DSM-5 criteria, symptoms of inattention and/or hyperactivity-impulsivity must persist for at least 6 months, be more intense than expected for the child’s developmental level, and begin before the age of 12.

-There is no single test or scan that confirms ADHD—diagnosis is based on consistent behavioral patterns over time.
+There is no single blood test, brain scan, or biomarker that can confirm ADHD.
+Diagnosis is based on long-term behavioral patterns observed across multiple settings.

 How ADHD Appears at Different Ages